WellthCare

 Forward-thinking companies are moving beyond simply paying for care.
 They're building ecosystems where healthy behaviors automatically contribute to financial well-being.
 In this model, group therapy shifts from a cost center to a strategic engine.

-1. Treat It as Preventive Care: Frame participation in certified groups-like resilience workshops or condition-specific support-as a verified health action, akin to completing a health screening.
-This moves it onto the balance sheet as an investment, not an expense.
+1. Treat It as Preventive Care: Frame participation in certified groups—like resilience workshops or condition-specific support—as a verified health action, akin to completing a health screening.
+That moves it onto the balance sheet as an investment, not an expense.

 4. Build Community at Scale: Use technology to create accessible, virtual groups within your organization.
-This solves the logistics problem and turns group therapy into a pillar of company culture, not just a healthcare footnote.
+That solves the logistics problem and turns group therapy into a pillar of company culture, not just a healthcare footnote.

 Practical Steps to Start the Shift